devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### nextKatacodaStep
 #### parameter
+1. The title of the step.
-1. An array of json objects with files, content, or images to be rendered within the katacoda step.
+2. An array of json objects with files, content, or images to be rendered within the katacoda step.
 #### example
-nextKatacodaStep([{ "file": "files/description.md" }, { "content": "This is just plain content." }, { "image": "files/image.png" }])
+nextKatacodaStep("Step title", [{ "file": "files/description.md" }, { "content": "This is just plain content." }, { "image": "files/image.png" }])

 #### Details
 Available attributes in the json objects: